-Penn State president Eric J. Barron on his blog “Digging Deeper” April 10, just over two months after Penn State sophomore Timothy Piazza died from a fall at the Beta Theta Pi’s chapter house during his bid party.
+Penn State president Eric J. Barron posted the open letter on his blog “Digging Deeper” April 10, just over two months after Penn State sophomore Timothy Piazza died from a fall at the Beta Theta Pi’s chapter house during his bid party.

 The student’s death has drawn national attention to the security risks involved in fraternity parties, which prompted Barron to weigh the positive effects of Greek life with the negative.

 “The positive is well worth protecting — the value of brotherhood and sisterhood and the great service associated with Greek life.
 But the stories cited above cannot continue,” Barron said in his letter.
 “If they do, I predict that we will see many empty houses and then the end of Greek life at Penn State.”